b-k/1040.js/Contributing.md

 `1040.js.m4` is the main web page and Javascript.
-The original author (BK) is basically a novice with DOM+HTML+CSS, and there are certainly easy ways to make major improvements here.
+The original author (BK) is not an expert with DOM+HTML+CSS, and there are certainly easy ways to make major improvements here.

 The whole thing is put together via m4.
 If you have anything even vaguely POSIX-compliant, you have m4.
-Just type `make` on the command line to assemble the parts into tax.html.
+Just type `make` on the command line to assemble the parts into `tax.html`.

 If you are using Windows, you will need to install [Cygwin](https://www.cygwin.com/) first to get the required tools.
 When running the Cygwin installer, select the `git`, `make`,